Pak9999/Webservices24/README.md

 ## Backend startup guide

 1. Clone the repository
-2. Check if a required JDK(Java Development Kit) is installed
+2. Check if a required JDK(Java Development Kit) is installed by running this in a new terminal
  ```sh
 java -version
 ```